AleDenshi/comfy.guide/content/client/gentoo.md

 Since we already have /mnt/gentoo, we will mount our boot partition at `/mnt/gentoo/boot/efi`.
 However, the boot nor the efi sub-directories have been made yet.
 We can create these directories using `mkdir -p /mnt/gentoo/boot/efi`, and then mounting our EFI parition using `mount /dev/`*efi partition*` /mnt/gentoo/boot/efi`
 ### Mounting/Activating our swap partition
 This is the easiest step, just run `swapon /dev/*swap partition*`, and this will activate your swap partition.
 We can run `lsblk` to see all our partitions mounted.
 Your swap partition should have [SWAP] next to it, your root partition should have /mnt/gentoo and your EFI partition should have /mnt/gentoo/boot/efi.
-We have now set up our PC for Linux, we are now going to install the base Gentoo files using the Stage 3 Tarball.
+We now have to set up our PC for Linux, we are now going to install the base Gentoo files using the Stage 3 Tarball.
 ## Installing Gentoo Linux via the Stage 3 Tarball.
 Since we are *not* using the gentoo minimal LiveCD, we can easily `wget` the tarball.
 But, we will need to configure our date for SSL/HTTPS downloads.
 ### Configuring the date & time
 The `date` command shows us the current time, date and timezone.
-If these are wrong, set the date by using the following command, and subsitute the command with your date and time.
+If these values are wrong, set the date by using the following command, and subsitute the command with your date and time.

 `date MMDDhhmmYYYY`